| SPECIES |

 Street New Bedford, Massachusetts 02740

-The purpose of putting leg-bands on birds is for research on subjects like migration patterns, nest site fidelity, survival, etc. Banding migratory birds is legal only with a permit from the US Fish and Wildlife Service, and there are different permits for songbirds, waterfowl, etc. Information on how to apply for a federal permit is found at Bird Banding Permits.
-Permits are difficult to obtain.
+See Sialis.org Q&A on bird banding.
+The purpose of putting leg-bands on birds is for research on subjects like migration patterns, nest site fidelity, survival, etc. Banding migratory birds is legal only with a permit from the US Fish and Wildlife Service, and there are different permits for songbirds, waterfowl, etc. Permits are difficult to obtain.
 You need a very specific purpose (e.g., avian research project) to get one.
 Some states also require a state permit.
 The major permit holders are educational facilities, state and federal agencies, and Monitoring Avian Productivity and Survivorship (MAPS) stations.
-If you're interested, find someone in your area (through a listserv or by contacting the MAPS Institute for Bird Populations) who bands, and offer to assist them, and learn the steps, considerations, and protocols.
+If you're interested, find someone in your area (through a Listserv or by contacting the MAPS Institute for Bird Populations) who bands, and offer to assist them, and learn the steps, considerations, and protocols.

 Just a few for birds that may use nestboxes.
 A full list of alpha codes is available here.
 Another more complete list of 4 letter codes (for English common names) and 6 letter codes (for scientific names) is found at The Institute for Bird Populations.